baobabyoo/almica/README.md

 ## Scripts
 You can simply git clone to obtain the scripts to do the joint imaging.
-The scripts <p style="color:blue">combine_single.sh</p> and <p style="color:blue">combine_mosaic.sh</p> are the scripts for combining single-pointing observations and mosaic observations, respectively.
+The scripts `combine_single.sh` and `combine_mosaic.sh` are the scripts for combining single-pointing observations and mosaic observations, respectively.